benleung/leetcode/patterns/dp-knapsack-unbounded/dp-knapsack-unbounded.md

 - `j` (not something usually used for index)
   - for coin-change, this is total value of coins
 - `dp[j]`
-  - match with question (number of coins, )
+  - match with question (number of coins)
 - `i` is not needed because number of use for each element is unbounded

 # Time Complexity